-It is found between Valencia city and Alicante city with its nearest neighbouring town to be Calpe and easily communicable with other places like Benidorm and Altea.
+It is located between Valencia city and Alicante city and it is near from Calpe.
+It is easily communicable with other places like Benidorm and Altea.
 Its excellent climatic conditions year round has given it a beautiful landscape which many tourist take advantage of.
 It has over 4 kilometres of coast which has proportioned it with a wide range of activities like quiet coves hidden among pine trees or beaches found after climbing done a small cliff.

-Benissa is rich, rich with monuments.
-As you stroll down the perfectly conserved Historical Centre, you can feel as though you had come upon a huge museum made up of gorgeous buildings and narrow cobbled streets, hundred-year-old walls and ancient stately homes that spoke to be about its history.
+Benissa is rich in monuments.
+You can visit the perfectly conserved Historical Centre.
+There you can feel as though you had come upon a huge museum made up of gorgeous buildings and narrow cobbled streets, hundred-year-old walls and ancient stately homes that spoke to be about its history.

-Every town and village, no matter how far or close they are to each other has a special dish for the hungry to try and Benissa is no exception. here the specialty, being true to where it is located, is a stew made with octopus which should be reserved before hand.
+Every town and village, no matter how far or close they are to each other has a special dish to taste and Benissa is no exception.
+Here the specialty, being true to where it is located, is a stew made with octopus which should be reserved before hand.
 And if that does not convince you, one of the rice dishes will definitely fill your tummy, accompanied by a good local wine.